soopsman/bl2_loot_tracker/Readme.md

 ### Usage

 1. Run the executable
-2. When a seed tracker is updated, the app will create a gist for it
+2. A gist will be created for each seed and updated on the fly
 3. You can get a link to the gist in gists.json